Latedog/LostArts/Changelog/Dungeon__September_2020.md

 - Added getPlayerAt function to the Dungeon class to return the correct player when we also need to check for clones
 - Clones are now accounted for when lighting is checked
+- Added helper functions to the Dungeon class to retrieve the closest Player, including clones, as well as returning the coordinates of all players
+- The player and any new clone now has their hp cut in half when first duplicated.
+- Adjusted Monster functions (playerIn..., chase, attemptGreedyChase) to account for clones
+- Made a slight adjustment to the SandCentipede to correct behavior.
+If the player stood in one spot, it would attack them, move away, and then move back to their spot.
+They no longer move away if the player does not move.